 Hint: Extend the life of your nets by reducing abrasion at points where the netting comes in contact with poles, cross arms and other supports.
 Examples include:

 - Metal vineyard posts (< 2.5 inch diam.) – Place 12oz or 16 oz. plastic beverage cups or other readily available smooth edge plastic containers at least 1qt in size (like cottage cheese and yogurt containers) directly on top of the posts.
 These items will provide temporary (1 season) abrasion protection.

 - Wooden posts (3-6 inch diam.) – Staple plastic ice cream pail lids or other smooth plastic material to top of posts for temporary (1 season) protection.

 - For long-term abrasion protection for year-round nets consider protecting all post or pole contact points with material that is smooth and U.V. resistant.

 Securing Nets – Once in place, nets that don’t reach all the way to the ground or those installed in breezy locations should be secured to prevent movement by wind and access by birds.
 Seasonal nets can be secured with a variety of attachments.
 To attach netting to drip hoses, stakes and wire supports, Plantra Twist-Lock double wire twist ties are an excellent choice.
 Other choices include readily available materials like plastic clothespins, bread bag twist ties, and plastic butterfly clips.
 To secure netting to the ground, Plantra anchor staples provide a fast, secure, and inexpensive way to keep net edges in place.

-For securing year-round nets to structure supports Plantra Twist-Lock ties or “hog-rings (for attaching net to wire) are perfect solutions.
+Securing year-round nets with “hog-rings (for attaching net to wire) is a solid solution.
 But whatever you use it needs to be UV resistant to the sun’s rays to stay in place long-term.